 Most of the buzz surrounding Passive House seems to be related to energy efficiency.
 On the one hand, you’ve probably heard about the 90% reduction of energy use, no furnace, net zero ready.
 While, on the other hand, we hear that “green buildings” often fall short on the energy efficiency expectations.
+What is it, then?

 Passive House professionals and enthusiasts alike seem to speak non-stop about the benefits of the standard.
 In the following posts we’ll break down how these benefits are directly linked to the Passive House principles.
-Besides energy efficiency, health and comfort are the most significant benefits attributed to Passive House certified buildings, but what exactly does this mean in the Canadian context?